Dolkun-Tarim/Playwright-TypeScript-Automation/README.md

 # how to use this Playwright Typescript code repository
 1. You should have installed Nodejs on your PC.
 If you have not installed the Nodejs application, visit the website below to install. https://nodejs.org/en/download
 2. in the terminal, type the command below to install all the dependencies.
-** npm install **
+<p>npm install </p>

 # cubecart demo url
 https://www.cubecart.com/demo